kevinaxu/soho-spaces-next/tasks.md

 - About page
   - Timeline
     - [x] Remove extra padding from left side: https://github.com/mui/material-ui/issues/46639
+- Shared components
+  - Footer
+    - [x] Logo should be transparent and slightly overflow on the top of the footer, creating a watermark effect
 - Project page
   - Hero
     - [x] Make this horizontally scrollable on mobile